jadecobra/python_tdd_exercises/source/truth_table_12_project.rst

     def project_first(p, q):
         return False

-  and the terminal shows an :doc:`AssertionError` for the first case
+  and the terminal shows an :doc:`/AssertionError` for the first case
 * I change the return statement

   .. code-block:: python